philippgeiger/AM10_AUT25_group_10/README.md

 3. Do budgets change tactical choices?
 4. Does cross-league contagion exist?
 5. Do team formations change depending on where they play?

+### The project files

+To see the Jupyter and R files used to generate the visualisations in the project, please see the `code` directory of this repo.

+To see the exported HTML versions of the above files, please see the `exports` directory of this repo.